-Link Time Optimization does not honor the armclang -mexecute-only option.
-If you use the armclang -flto or -Omax options, then the compiler cannot generate execute-only code and produces a warning.
+LTO does not honor the armclang -mexecute-only option.
+If you use the armclang -flto or -Omax options, then the compiler cannot generate execute-only code.

 To build an application with code in execute-only memory:

 1. Compile your C or C++ code using the -mexecute-only option.